HICUZ 98

 Rods,poles,and perches are old agricultural measures.
 A chain is a surveying measure of 100 links joined,66 feet in length, i.e. also 22 yds, so 1 cricket pitch.

-MLFHS: Meaning of 'Dioceses of the Province of Canterbury
+'Dioceses of the Province

-Response on - MLFHS: Meaning of 'Dioceses of the Province of Canterbury'
+Response on - MLFHS: Meaning of 'Dioceses of the Province of Canterbury '

 They didn't pay.
 They promised to pay, if neither party turned up within the stipulated time period.
 Often it was about 100 pounds payable to the Bishop I think.
 I have one for a farmer, where both parties lived in other villages.
 I suspect the bride and groom were working on a farms away from their home village.
 Her brother was a witness, as was the grooms cousin, --so I presume the family knew of the marriage.